2023 NFL playoff picture: Here are the 14 teams projected to make the postseason with Dolphins sneaking in

 As we head into the final week of the NFL season, not only are there still multiple playoff spots up for grabs, but only TWO of the 14 seeds have been clinched, which means there should be some serious drama this weekend.

-One very important thing to keep in mind this week is that the Bills-Bengals isn’t currently scheduled to be replayed.
-The game was supposed to be played Monday, but it was postponed after Damar Hamlin went into cardiac arrest on the field.
-With the game not currently on the schedule, these projections were made assuming that the Bills and Bengals game WILL NOT be rescheduled, which means Cincinnati and Buffalo will only be playing 16 games while all the other teams will be playing 17.
+The NFL decided on Thursday night to cancel the Bills-Bengals game, which was supposed to be played Monday, but it was postponed after Damar Hamlin went into cardiac arrest on the field.
+These projections were made with the Bills and Bengals game NOT being rescheduled, which means Cincinnati and Buffalo will only be playing 16 games while all the other teams will be playing 17.

-If the NFL does officially reschedule the game, we’ll update our projections accordingly.

 Note: Remember, this is a projection based on how we think the rest of the regular season will play out.
 If you want to see the current playoff standings and a breakdown of the playoff picture, be sure to click here.